mahbub-alam/mark-aspnet-identity/README.md

+NOTE: This respoitory is archived and no longer active.

 # Mark.AspNet.Identity
 ##### ASP.NET Identity 2.x implementations/providers for Entity Framework (Any driver that supports EF), MySQL (ADO.NET) and MS SQL Server (ADO.NET)